Table of content:

 8. Corporate culture with charm

 The right applicants are knocking on companies’ doors less and less often these days.
-The key is active recruiting.
+The key is actively recruiting.
 Standard rejections and hesitant responses in the application process are also out.
 Have you been able to recruit skilled workers?
 Congratulations!

 Now it’s up to you: Bind them to your company through an open and appreciative corporate culture.
-Word gets around and contributes to building a positive employer branding.
+Word gets around and contributes to building positive employer branding.
 If you are active here and communicate well, the talent shortage should soon no longer be an issue.

 LHC International supports you in finding suitable employees from other countries or areas and thus quickly covering your personnel needs.